-- --teleporterpassword <password>: If this optional setting is used, then the teleporting request will only succeed if the source machine specifies the same password as the one given with this command. - --cpuid <leaf> <eax> <ebx> <edx>: Advanced users can use this setting before a teleporting operation, to restrict the virtual CPU capabilities that Oracle VM VirtualBox presents to the guest operating system.
+- --teleporterpassword <password>: If this optional setting is used, then the teleporting request will only succeed if the source machine specifies the same password as the one given with this command. - --teleporterpasswordfile password>: If this optional setting is used, then the teleporting request will only succeed if the source machine specifies the same password as the one specified in the file give with this command.
+Use stdin to read the password from stdin. - --cpuid <leaf> <eax> <ebx> <ecx> <edx>: Advanced users can use this setting before a teleporting operation, to restrict the virtual CPU capabilities that Oracle VM VirtualBox presents to the guest operating system.
 This must be run on both the source and the target machines involved in the teleporting and will then modify what the guest sees when it executes the CPUID machine instruction.
 This might help with misbehaving applications that wrongly assume that certain CPU capabilities are present.
 The meaning of the parameters is hardware dependent, refer to the AMD or Intel processor documentation.